 Despite the precautions we may take to prevent skin cancer, the American Academy of Dermatology in 2020 conducted an interesting study that found 60% of Americans experienced a bad case of sunburn over Memorial Day.
 We know the dangers from too much sun exposure, but sometimes we may miss the signs of sunburn symptoms until it’s too late.

 You may have your broadband spectrum sunscreen on and assume you are safe.
 However, you may neglect to check the time for following up application of sunscreen while having fun or falling asleep.
-To prevent sunburn symptoms, you need to apply more sunscreen every two hours or sooner if swimming or sweating excessively.
+To prevent symptoms, you need to apply more sunscreen every two hours or sooner if swimming or sweating excessively.

 If you’re outside when your shadow is short, the sun is right over you.
 Around noon the sun is the strongest.
 In fact, it can subject you to about 50% more UV radiation.
-The surprising thing that you may not know to prevent sunburn symptoms is even with a fresh application of sunscreen during this peak time that this radiation can still penetrate the skin.
+The surprising thing that you may not know to prevent these symptoms is even with a fresh application of sunscreen during this peak time that this radiation can still penetrate the skin.
 Your best defense is staying in the shade for a while.

-The amount of sunscreen that you need to apply may be more than you think to avoid sunburn symptoms.
+The amount of sunscreen that you need to apply may be more than you think to avoid symptoms.
 You don’t want to apply just enough to sink into your skin to avoid that greasy feel.
 Instead, you want enough of that lotion or spray to keep the skin wet for about a minute or two for the sunscreen to be effective.
 Otherwise, you are wasting your money and setting the stage for sunburn.

 Another mistake is believing wearing white or pastel colors will help reflect the sun’s rays.
 The truth is that darker vibrant color such as a bright red, and a lemon yellow or a shocking orange absorbs the sun’s rays better to ward off sunburn symptoms.